ziqiangc/ziqiangc.github.io/projects.md

 # Methodological Research
-**Unconditional exact tests based on multiple comparisons for Poisson rate with application to Leukemia incidence data.**
+**Unconditional exact tests based on multiple comparisons for Poisson rate.**
 - Proposed an exact multiple comparison methods for Poisson random variables both based on conditional and unconditional approaches.
 - An example of Leukemia incidence after receiving treatments for Hodgkin’s disease is used to illustrate the testing methods.

 **A framework of generalized ROC analysis for multistage diagnostic testing procedures in the presence of intermediate results.**
-- Developed a multistage diagnostic testing algorithm where a given test may be used up to k times sequentially for a given patient, with additional testing only taking place if the result from the previous stage is intermediate.
+- Developed a multistage diagnostic testing algorithm where a given test(s) used sequentially for a given patient, with additional testing only taking place if the result from the previous stage is intermediate.
-- A full generalization of the ROC analysis such as summary indices, estimation and inference are proposed in this context.
+- A full generalization of the ROC analysis such as summary indices, cost, estimation and inference are proposed in this context.

 [**A novel exact method for Top-K family-wise error control.**](https://www.researchgate.net/publication/303182953_A_Novel_Exact_Method_for_Top-K_Family-wise_Error_Control_For_Small_Sample_Non-Small_Scale_Inference)
 - Proposed an exact test for the inference of top-K selected features in a two stage study.